NU-CUCIS/ElemNet/chemical-interpolation/datasets/README.md

-This directory contains training and test sets for a 'phase diagram holdout test'.
+This directory contains training and test sets for a 'phase diagram holdout test' generated using create-training-sets.ipynb notebook.
+To generate the '-fraction.csv' and '-physical.csv', please use the  generate-features.scala (this uses magpie).

 There are data for two different holdout tests:
     1. Excluding all of the data from the Na-Mn-Fe-O phase diagram.
 (Anything that contains exclusively Na, Mn, Fe, and O)